build-on-aws/content/tutorials/create-an-etl-pipeline-apache-spark/index.md

 date: 2022-11-30
 ---

-ETL (Extract, Transform and Load) which is a more business-speak way of saying Ingest, Transform, and Export is very vital for building a robust data engineering pipeline for any organization.
-If the ETL pipeline is designed and built using the right tools and services, it can fetch high value to any organization for long time (both for batch and real-time processing).
-But designing and building such a pipeline is a time consuming effort and also needs different skill sets considering the number of tools and framework we have in this big data space.
+Extract, Transform, and Load (or ETL) - sometimes called Ingest, Transform, and Export - is vital for building a robust data engineering pipeline for any organization.
+Essentially, if the ETL pipeline is designed and built using the right tools and services, it brings high value to any organization for both for batch and real-time processing.
+But designing and building such a pipeline is a time consuming task, and it requires different skillsets considering the number of tools and frameworks in this big data space.
 Luckily, it's pretty easy if you're using EMR and Spark.

 Batch ETL is a common use case across many organizations.
 And this tutorial will provide you with a starting point, which can help you to build more complex data pipelines in AWS using [Amazon EMR (Amazon Elastic MapReduce)](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-what-is-emr.html) and [Apache Spark](https://spark.apache.org/).
 Here's how to do it.